Trevor Paglen: Work

 Sean O'Hagan, writing in The Guardian in 2015, said that Paglen, whose "ongoing grand project [is] the murky world of global state surveillance and the ethics of drone warfare", "is one of the most conceptually adventurous political artists working today, and has collaborated with scientists and human rights activists on his always ambitious multimedia projects."
 His visual work such as his "Limit Telephotography" and "The Other Night Sky" series have received widespread attention for both his technical innovations and for his conceptual project that involves simultaneously making and negating documentary-style truth-claims.
+Paglen’s work relies on contemporary technology in two meaningful ways.
+Firstly, the views he photographs would be impossible to shoot without media tech, that includes the cameras, the microscopes, and even helicopters.
+But interestingly enough, the shots would not be possible if not for the existence of the subject.
 The contrasts between secrecy and revelation, evidence and abstraction distinguish Paglen's work.
 With that the artist presents not so much "evidence" as admonitions to awareness.

 He was an Eyebeam Commissioned Artist in 2007.

 In 2008 the Berkeley Art Museum devoted a comprehensive solo exhibition to his work.
 In the next year, Paglen took part in the Istanbul Biennial, and in 2010 he exhibited at the Vienna Secession.

 Autonomy Cube was a project by Paglen and Jacob Appelbaum that placed relays for the anonymous communication network Tor in traditional art museums.

 He contributed to the Oscar-winning documentary film Citizenfour (2014), directed by Laura Poitras.

 Paglen features in the nerd-culture documentary Traceroute (2016).

 Orbital Reflector was a reflective, mylar sculpture by Paglen intended to be the first "purely artistic" object in space.
 The temporary satellite, containing an inflatable mylar balloon with reflective surface, launched into space 3 December 2018.

 A mid-career survey in 2018–2019, Trevor Paglen: Sites Unseen, was a traveling exhibition shown at the Smithsonian American Art Museum in Washington DC and the Museum of Contemporary Art San Diego.

 In September 2020, Pace Gallery in London held an exhibition of Paglen's work, exploring "the weird, partial ways computers look back at us".

 His work is included in the permanent collections of the San Francisco Museum of Modern Art, the Columbus Museum of Art, and the Metropolitan Museum.